python/devguide/stdlibchanges.rst

 Requirements
 ''''''''''''''
 In order for a module to even be considered for inclusion into the stdlib, a couple requirements must be met.

-The most basic is that the code must meet the same requirements as that of any other :ref:`patch <patch>`.
+The most basic is that the code must meet :ref:`standard patch requirements <patch>`.
 For code that has been developed outside the stdlib typically this means making sure the coding style guides are followed and that the proper tests have been written.